16th annual Oxford Film Festival: February 2019 (February 6-9)

 How does your film screening process work?

-We have a screening team of about 40 volunteers made up of a cross-section of the Oxford community as well as some national and international screeners including students, retirees, filmmakers and more.
+We have a screening team of about 50 volunteers made up of a cross-section of the Oxford community as well as some national and international screeners including students, retirees, filmmakers, industry and more.
 Three people are required to watch the film completely and then submit their review using our internal system.
-Then head programmers for each category make final decisions in consultation with the Executive Director.
+Then head programmers for each category make final decisions.
 The feedback from screeners is shared with filmmakers who request this service at the time of acceptance or rejection.
-At the festival we are looking above all else for a good story but technical proficiency, acting, editing, length of film and other factors are taken into consideration when screening.
+At the festival we are looking above all else for a good story but technical proficiency, acting, editing, length of film, uniqueness and other factors are taken into consideration when screening.

 Films with distribution are ineligible.
 We do not pay screening fees for juried competition films.
 Please do not submit and accept and then ask for us to pay to screen your film.
 If you are interested in a special non juried screening which we pay for a screening fee, you may reach out to the Executive Director instead of applying through Film Freeway.